 Has God's Life Come Into You?

 A Sermon on John 1:12-13Read more

-12But as many as received Him, to them He gave the right to become children of God, who were born, not of blood nor of the will of the flesh nor of the will of man, but of God.
+12But as many as received Him, to them He gave the right to become children of God, to those who believe in His name, 13who were born, not of blood, nor of the will of the flesh, nor of the will of a man, but of God.